backplane/conex/README.md

 The name "conex" is a reference to the [Conex box](https://en.wikipedia.org/wiki/Intermodal_container), the key component of [containerization (in freight transport)](https://en.wikipedia.org/wiki/Containerization).
 Docker's creators make frequent use of the shipping container metaphor because the way that Docker standardizes (and thereby improves) the packaging, auditing, delivery, isolation, and use of *software* is analogous to the way the shipping container standardized (and thereby revolutionized) the packaging, tracking, isolation, and delivery of *freight*.

+**LICENSE NOTE**: This repo contains code for installing and running 3rd party software packages in Docker containers.
+Unless otherwise noted the code in this repo is subject to the LICENSE file.
+The use of the generated images is subject to the terms of the respective software packages.

 ## Dockerization Guidelines

 I aspire to the following guidelines when packaging things _for this repo_ with production and/or critical software, some additional steps like version-pinning and health checks are highly recommended.